Skip to Main Content

 Bad credit loans can help you get out of a financial bind.
 They are often more costly than personal loans, so borrow with caution.

-Familiarize yourself with each option and its benefits and drawbacks, and get quotes from at least three lenders to find the most competitive loan offer.
-Depending on the loan terms, you could be better off cutting expenses to free up funds, applying for a credit card or finding other alternatives.
+Familiarize yourself with each option and the benefits and drawbacks of bad credit loans, and get quotes from at least three lenders to find the most competitive loan offer.
+Depending on the loan terms, you could be better off cutting expenses to free up funds, applying for a credit card or finding other bad credit loan alternatives.

 Frequently asked questions about bad credit loans

-• Common types of bad credit loans include traditional personal loans, loans with a co-signer or secured loans, payday advances and car title loans.
+• Common types of bad credit loans include traditional personal loans, loans with a cosigner, secured loans and payday advances.

-• Qualifying for a bad credit loan depends on the lender and type of loan you are applying for.
-Generally, you will need to have a steady source of income and may need to provide collateral or a co-signer.
-It’s also important to check your credit score before applying.
+• Qualifying for a bad credit loan depends on the lender and the type of loan you are applying for.
+Generally, you will need to have a steady source of income and may need to provide collateral or a cosigner.

 • Yes, there are risks associated with bad credit loans.
-Borrowers are usually charged higher fees and interest rates, and some loans may require collateral.
-It’s important to be aware of the costs associated with the loan and have a plan to make timely payments.
+Borrowers are usually charged higher fees and face a higher average interest rate.
+Some loans may also require collateral.
+It’s important to be aware of the costs associated with the loan and have a plan to make timely payments before you apply.